Social justice warrior

-Social justice warrior (SJW) is a pejorative term and internet meme mostly used for an individual who promotes socially progressive, left-wing or liberal views, including environmentalism, affirmative action, gun control, single payer healthcare, progressive taxation, feminism, abortion, gay and transgender rights, and multiculturalism.
+Social justice warrior (SJW) is a pejorative term and Internet meme mostly used for an individual who promotes socially progressive, left-wing or liberal views, including environmentalism, affirmative action, gun control, single payer healthcare, progressive taxation, feminism, abortion, LGBTQ rights, and multiculturalism.
 The accusation that somebody is an SJW carries implications that they are pursuing personal validation rather than any deep-seated conviction, and engaging in disingenuous arguments.

 The phrase originated in the late 20th century as a neutral or positive term for people engaged in social justice activism.
 In 2011, when the term first appeared on Twitter, it changed from a primarily positive term to an overwhelmingly negative one.
 During the Gamergate controversy, the term was adopted by what would become the alt-right, and the negative connotations gained increased usage which would eventually overshadow its origins.

-A term with a similar meaning is wokescold.

 Meaning

 Original meaning

 Dating back to 1824, the term social justice refers to justice on a societal level.
 From the early 1990s to the early 2000s, social-justice warrior was used as a neutral or complimentary phrase, as when a 1991 Montreal Gazette article describes union activist Michel Chartrand as a "Quebec nationalist and social-justice warrior".

 Katherine Martin, the head of U.S. dictionaries at Oxford University Press, said in 2015 that "[a]ll of the examples I've seen until quite recently are lionizing the person".
 As of 2015, the Oxford English Dictionary had not done a full search for the earliest usage.
 Merriam-Webster dates the earliest use of the term to 1945.